-Alistair Samuel Knox (8 April 1912 - 30 July 1986) designed around 1,000 houses and built many of them but he was not an architect.
+Alistair Samuel Knox (8 April 1912 - 30 July 1986) designed well over 1,000 houses and built many of them but he was not an architect.
 Largely self taught, he believed that you could do it yourself with the use of available resources by working in harmony with the environment.
 In large part, these ideals were formed by the strictures of the immediate post-war period, his circle of friends in the artistic community and an independent view of the world.

 He was an Eltham shire councillor from 1972-1975 and its President in 1975.
 He was a founding member of the Australian Institute of Landscape Architects, becoming a fellow in 1983.
 In 1982, four years before he died, the University of Melbourne awarded him an honorary Doctorate of Architecture.